 The students are expected to arrive 30 minutes before the exam for onsite check-in, seating of students, and explanation of rules.

 Parents will not be allowed in the room during the written test.
-Based on discretion, if space permits, parents may watch the oral section.
-Parents are requested to pick up their children as soon as the exam is completed and attend the award ceremony after the grading is completed.
+Parents are requested to pick up their children as soon as the exam is completed and attend the award ceremony.

 For questions, please contact firstname.lastname@example.org